gitlabhq/omnibus-gitlab/doc/settings/database.md

    sudo gitlab-ctl restart geo-logcursor
    ```

-1. Navigate to `https://your_primary_server/admin/geo/nodes` and ensure that all nodes are healthy.
+1. Navigate to `https://your_primary_server/admin/geo/sites` and ensure that all Geo sites are healthy.

 ## Connecting to the PostgreSQL database